 - Copy the chart from a template (the generic Telefilm chart which contains more than 300 functions)

 - Copy a chart from an existing production (ideal when doing several projects with Setpad and want to keep the same chart from one production to another)

 - Start from an empty chart (ideal when you want to create your own chart and then copy it to your next projects in Setpad)

 Each of the charts can be modified according to needs.
 You can also include MHRs (minimum hourly rate) or MDRs (minimum daily rate)

 In order to produce timesheets, you must first go to the Production Schedule tab and enter the main production start dates, the first Sunday of preparation, the first and last day of shooting and the approximate end date of your project.

 You can also enter a “Normal week” for the set (if for example you shoot only 4 days a week or from Sunday to Thursday), as well as for the Sets, Costumes and Production departments off set.
 Otherwise, leave it Monday through Friday.

-You can also automate hours to speed up the entry of hours on off-set crew timesheets for the Sets, Costumes, or Production departments in the “Normal Day” section.
+You can also automate hours to speed up the entry of hours for the off-set crew timesheets for the Sets, Costumes, or Production departments in the “Normal Day” section.
 All times entered in this section are general and can be changed individually in technician timesheets.

 Once this information is entered, click on “Create production schedule”

-Setpad will create a Tray Calendar and Timetable.
+Setpad will create a Calendar and Set Schedule.
 This schedule is weekly and you can always change it by clicking on “add weeks to schedule”